rucio/documentation/docs/operator/k8s_guide.md

 ## Creating the Rucio cluster on Openstack
 Please refer to the [documentation](https://kubernetes.docs.cern.ch/docs/getting-started/).

-There are two kind of operative components within the cluster: the *master* and the *worker* nodes:
+There are two kinds of operative components within the cluster: the *master* and the *worker* nodes:

 - The master node hosts the Kubernetes control plane and manages the cluster, including scheduling and scaling applications and maintaining the state of the cluster.
 - The worker nodes are responsible for running the containers and executing the workloads.